ZupIT/docs-charles/README.md

 ## Running

-For run this project run the command:
+To run this project run the command:

 ```
 http-server